batocera-linux/batocera.linux/batocera-Changelog.md

 - faudio to 23.08
 - llvm to 16.0.6
 - Buildroot to 2023.05.01
-- Preliminary support for Khadas VIM4, Khadas VIM1S
+- Preliminary support for Khadas VIM4, Khadas VIM1S & Khadas VIM3L
 - linux firmware to 20230804
 - pacman to 5.2.2 with fix for GNU sed on batocera-makepkg
 - sound open firmware to v2.2.6